Introduction

 This extension is fully implemented.

-Crymap remembers the most recent 1024 expunge events.
+Crymap remembers all expunge events.

 SASL-IR